Why participate in undergraduate research?

 - Gain training and experience to help you go on to competitive professional/graduate schools and career positions in research laboratories.

 - Become a full member of an active research laboratory, and be matched with a day-to-day research mentor to guide your development as a young scientist.

 - Participate in the larger scientific community, with the possibility of major scientific discovery.

 Mentored Research Opportunities

 Finding the right laboratory can be facilitated through participation in Northwestern University’s Science Research Workshop or by emailing Faculty Research Mentors to determine if there are openings, and to request in-person interviews.

 - Students seeking help finding a research laboratory are also encouraged to download Professor Lawrence Pinto’s helpful guide: How to Find a Lab for Independent Study in Life Sciences

-- Students can also contact Professor Rick Gaber, the Director of the Program in Biological Sciences.
+- Students can also contact Professor Robert Holmgren or Professor Christian Petersen, the co-directors of the Program in Biological Sciences.

 - Once they have secured a faculty mentor, students interested in pursuing for-credit research should enroll in BIOL_SCI 398 or 399.

 Several sources for research grants are available to Northwestern undergraduates for both the academic year and for summer research projects.
 These include: